- Read More

 |Top of the foot||Bottom of the foot|

-Diabetics can see unique skin changes due to their disease.
+Diabetic patients can see unique skin changes including dry skin.
 Dyshydrosis or loss of sweating is a common condition found in end stage diabetes as a result of loss of function of the parasympathetic nervous system.
 Once a diabetic losses the ability to perspire, it’s all the more important to treat dry skin to prevent cracking.
-Cracking or fissures may allow bacteria to break through the skin resulting in an infection.
+Cracking or fissures may allow bacteria to break through the skin resulting in infection.
 It's important for all diabetics to learn and practice good diabetic foot care.

 Many patients describe trying to treat dry skin by using over-the-counter skin moisturizing lotions with little to no success.
 That’s often due to the fact that the bottom of the foot is a common place for fungal infections.
 A chronic fungal infection, often called tinea rubrum, looks just like dry skin and often shows an erythematous (slightly red) base due to the inflammation caused by the fungus in the skin.
 Most importantly, when you see dry skin on the bottom of the foot, think fungus.